-An integral part of Jewish life, Minyan has always been a source of strength and reflection for individuals and communities.
+An integral part of Jewish life, prayer has always been a source of strength and reflection for individuals and communities.
 Frankel Jewish Academy offers students many choices for their daily prayer experiences.
-Z'man Kodesh (sacred time) offers students an opportunity to engage in the meaning of prayer as well as acquire skills necessary to navigate through the siddur (prayer book) and lead prayer services, and to explore prayer through art, music, meditation and more.
+Z'man Kodesh (sacred time) offers students an opportunity to engage in the meaning of prayer, learn skills necessary to navigate through the siddur (prayer book), lead prayer services, and to explore prayer through art, music, meditation and more.

-The FJA school year is impacted greatly by the Jewish calendar is an integral part of Jewish experience and learning at FJA.
+Living the Jewish calendar is an integral part of Jewish experience and learning at FJA.
 As we observe the special days of the year, we connect ourselves to more than 3000 years of Jewish tradition.
-Over the course of the school year we will observe and commemorate Rosh Hashana, Yom Kippur, Sukkot, Pesach (Passover), Shavuot, Chanukah, Purim, Yom Hashoah (Holocaust Rememberance Day), Tu B’shvat, Yom Hazikaron (Israeli Memorial Day), Yom Ha’atzmaut (Israeli Independence Day), and Yom Yerushalayim.
+Over the course of the school year we will observe and commemorate Rosh Hashana, Yom Kippur, Sukkot, Pesach (Passover), Shavuot, Hanukkah, Purim, Yom Hashoah (Holocaust Rememberance Day), Tu B’shvat, Yom Hazikaron (Israeli Memorial Day), Yom Ha’atzmaut (Israeli Independence Day), and Yom Yerushalayim (Jerusalem Day).

 The school’s commitment to Shabbat and Holy Days is an essential element in developing FJA community.
 As such, school programs will ensure start times and end times that do not conflict with Shabbat or Holy Day observances.
 Additionally, students will not be expected to complete homework on Shabbat and Holy Days.